ThomG1/record_collectors_db/README.md

 - User Messaging
     - In place of displaying user contact details, a messaging feature would allow users to liase on purchasing or selling items from their collections.
-- Cool new feature #2
-    - Any additional notes about this feature.
-- Cool new feature #3
-    - Any additional notes about this feature.

 ## Tools & Technologies Used